 SAC Consulting warns cows which are most at risk of developing the disorder are lactating cows, older cows and cows under nutritional stress.

-Robert Ramsay, SAC senior beef consultant, says: “This year grass covers are good on paddock grazing systems and supplementary feeding may seem unnecessary.
-However, advice to producers is to use magnesium licks or buckets and make sure stock has access to them at all times."
+Robert Ramsay, SAC senior beef consultant says: “This year grass covers are good on paddock grazing systems and supplementary feeding may seem unnecessary.
+However advice to producers is to use magnesium licks or buckets and make sure stock have access to them at all times.

 He says this is particularly important when turning cattle onto new paddocks with lush grass.
 Lush grass in autumn can be low in magnesium and its fast rate of passage through the animal means there is less time for absorption.

-Mr Ramsay explains that high levels of ammonia in the rumen, produced by excess protein in lush grass, can interfere with magnesium absorption.
+High levels of ammonia in the rumen, produced by excess protein in lush grass, can also interfere with magnesium absorption.

-When supplementing magnesium, Mr Ramsay says hi-mag rolls can be a good solution and will also provide energy when grass supplies are short.
-Mag buckets are an option, but be sure to allow enough buckets or blocks for the number of animals.
+When supplementing magnesium, SAC says hi-mag rolls can be a good solution and will also provide energy when grass supplies are short.
+Mag buckets are an option but be sure to allow enough buckets or blocks for the number of animals.